The Women on the 6th Floor: Plot

-Meanwhile Jean-Louis has found a new post for one of the Spanish women, who invites him and all the others to a paella party.
+Meanwhile Jean-Louis has found a new post for one of the Spanish women who was being abused by her husband; out of gratitude she invites him and all the other Spaniards to a paella party.
 When María turns up, she is furious to find Jean-Louis there and enjoying himself.
 Arriving home late to a furious Suzanne, he is accused of having been with Bettina.
 He says that he was and agrees to move out.
 Taking over the storeroom on the 6th floor, he is not only close to María but becomes more closely involved in the lives of the other women on the floor.
 He goes to their church on Sundays, a new experience for him, and takes some of them in his car for a pilgrimage to Lisieux.

-Concepción is now worried that María will again fall for a man who will not marry her and, to stop any affair between the two, tells María where in Spain the son of her previous relationship now is.
+Concepción is now worried that María will again fall for a man who will not marry her and, to stop any affair between the two, tells María where in Spain her son now is.
 María immediately tells Suzanne she is leaving to return to Spain and, going upstairs in an emotional state, lets Jean-Louis take her into his room and kiss her.
-She spends the night with him and next day disappears to Spain.
-He is very hurt, not only because she did not tell him but also because all the other women he thought his friends were silent too.
+She ends up spending the night with him and the next morning leaves for Spain.
+Jean-Louis is very hurt, not only because María did not tell him about leaving, but also because all the other women he thought were his friends were silent too about her departure.